PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 __ https://docs.python.org/3/library/ctypes.html

 Finally, found examples of codes that are the closest possible to your problem.
-You can look for examples in other pymodaq plugins, the wrappers should be in the *hardware* subfolder of the plugin:
+You can look for examples in other instrument plugins, the wrappers should be in the *hardware* subfolder of the plugin:

 * `SmarAct MCS2 wrapper`__
 * `Thorlabs TLPM wrapper`__